-Potassium citrate — with the molecular formula C6H5K3O7 and the CAS Number 866-84-2 — is also referred to by its IUPAC name as tripotassium citrate.
+Potassium citrate is also referred to by its IUPAC name as tripotassium citrate.
 It is a salt resulting from citric acid and potassium.
 Its production is accomplished when either potassium carbonate or bicarbonate is added to a solution made of citric acid.
 Upon mixing, effervescence occurs.
 After the foaming stops, the potassium citrate mixture is filtered.
 Then, as a result of evaporation, the eventual salt emerges as a granular substance.
 In its purified state, potassium citrate is odorless, hygroscopic, salty to the taste, and contains nearly 40 percent potassium.
-E332 is the potassium citrate food additive E number.
-Added to everything from processed foods to medicines, its ability to act as both a buffering agent and a diuretic make it useful across many applications — from the medical field to the food and beverage sector.

 If you need high-quality potassium citrate and other ingredients from a distributor you can rely on, contact Brenntag North America now.